-The 2020 Basic Allowance for Housing (BAH) rates will increase on average 2.8%.
-The increase is an average for all areas and actual rates will continue to be set by the individual location based on the current local rental housing market survey process.
+The increase is an average for all areas; actual rates are set according to locations based on the current rental housing market survey.

-BAH covers 95% of housing expenses with service members paying 5% of their housing expenses out of pocket.
+BAH covers 95% of housing expenses with service members paying 5% of housing expenses out of pocket.

-Not all locations will see an increase, as BAH is based on the duty station zip code, or school zip code in the case of veterans using the Post-9/11 GI Bill®, and thus corresponds with the cost of living of that zip code.
-For instance, cities with a very high cost of living such as Honolulu, Chicago, and Los Angeles have a very high BAH rate to help off-set those costs.
-Smaller cities such as Tacoma or Colorado Springs have a lower cost of living and therefore a lower BAH.
-The new BAH rates will affect all members, including veterans using the GI Bill®.
-However, “rate protection” ensures that members currently living in a location where the rate is set to decrease will continue to receive the old rate – the new, lower BAH rates will be applied when troops move into a new area or change dependency status or rank.
+Not all locations see an increase because BAH is based on the duty station ZIP code, or school ZIP code in the case of veterans using the Post-9/11 GI Bill, and corresponds with the cost of living of that zip code.
+For instance, cities with a high cost of living such as Honolulu, Chicago, and Los Angeles have a higher BAH rate to help offset those costs.
+Smaller cities such as Tacoma, Washington or Colorado Springs, Colorado, with a lower cost of living have a lower BAH.

 FY2012 – FY2019 Basic Allowance for Housing (BAH) Comparison